About me - image of me in the palace in Ferrera, done in Delauncy style

 Chocolate?

 Normally, German hazelnut macaroons have a hazelnut pushed into the top of the biscuit (before baking).
-They don’t usually have the chocolate.
+They don’t have chocolate.
 If you are trying to cut down on Christmas excess, push a hazelnut into the top of each macaroon before they go into the oven.

 Give your German hazelnut macaroons some more punch